 The above newly proposed performance measurements in clauses 5.1.1.42 (RRC.OtherConfig.UAI.releasePreferenceConfig) and 5.1.1.43 (RRC.UAI.releasePreference.) are needed for the assessment of the usefulness of the 3GPP defined connection mode power saving mechanisms (UE Assistance with release preference specifically).
 If implemented, these will measure the impact of the applying these mechanisms on the UE’s daily battery consumption.

+A.x Use case for the Number of RedCap PRACH Attempts and the Number of RedCap RACH Msg3 Attempts.

+The number of RedCap PRACH attempts, and the number of RedCap RACH Msg3 Attempts are useful to help identiy where cases where RedCap early identificaiton through RACH procedure happens as well as to allow operators to make informed appriopriate per site uplink initial access capacity planning and dimensioning for base stations that serve many RedCap devices.

 End of change